Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

     git config --global http.sslverify "false"

 ## Limitation
+- Before using the sample to call the workitem, you need to setup your Appbundle & Activity of Design Automation, you can use my Postman script to do that easily, I am also working on the way to automatically create Appbundle & Activity, will come soon.
 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario this sample demonstrates applicable only with file-based Revit model.
-- Client JavaScript requires modern browser.
 - The free version of [LibXL](http://www.libxl.com) I used will write a banner in the first row of each spreadsheet and it will be able to read only 300 cells (first row is unavailable).
 If you want to remove banner and reading restriction, you may contact them for a license.
+- Client JavaScript requires modern browser.

 ## License